Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Implementation

 The implementation of the control law given by Eq. \ref{eq:indi} is shown in Figure \ref{fig:indi_outer}.
 The input of this diagram is the virtual control, and the output is the acceleration in NED frame.
 The acceleration in NED frame can be obtained from the accelerometer measurements with a simple rotation matrix and the addition of the gravity vector.
 Increments in roll, pitch and thrust are obtained from the error in acceleration multiplied with the inverse of the control effectiveness matrix.
 The roll and pitch increments are added to the filtered measurement of roll and pitch.
 Note how the increment in thrust command $\widetilde{T}$ goes directly into the inner loop.

-\subsection{Position Control}
+\subsection{Position control}

-In the previous sections, we have shown how the linear acceleration can be controlled using an INDI controller.
+In the previous sections, it was shown how the linear acceleration can be controlled using an INDI controller.
 To control the position of the MAV, an acceleration reference needs to be passed to the outer INDI controller that will steer the MAV towards its target position.
 This can be done by a Proportional Derivative (PD) controller, as is shown in Figure \ref{fig:position_loop}.
-The gains of this PD controller were manually tuned.
+The gains of this PD controller are manually tuned to give a fast response with little overshoot.

 They depend mainly on two things: the update rate of the position estimate and the speed of the inner loop controller, which is only dependent on the actuator dynamics.
 This is the case because all other components are inverted in the inversion step of the inner and outer loop.
 Therefore, if these parameters are known in advance, one can come up with an estimate of the PD gains, for instance based on a pole/zero analysis.